San Francisco Giants vs Philadelphia Phillies Odds, Spread, and Total

 Giants vs Phillies Betting Trends

-- The Phillies are 2-13 against the spread when playing at home.
+- The Phillies are 2-8 against the spread in their last 10 games.

-- The total has gone over in three straight games for the Giants.

-- The total has gone under in four of the last six meetings between these teams.
+- The total has gone under in five of the last seven games between the Giants and Phillies.

 Giants vs Phillies Injury Reports